cromatikap/coin-society/README.md

 ![perfect-world](https://github.com/user-attachments/assets/e30e84b8-5544-4301-a9fc-6da89f09e088)

-## Our values / goal
+## Values / goal (TBD)

-*TBD society* is a non-profit organization aiming to create a decentralized only circular economy and innovate democratic governance.
+*Society TBD* is a non-profit organization aiming to create a decentralized only circular economy and innovate democratic governance.

 > Whoever oppresses the poor to increase his own wealth, or gives to the rich, will only come to poverty. ~ Proverbs 22:16

 > And whatever you do, do it heartily, as to the Lord and not to men ~ Colossians 3:23

-### Members feedback

-- "That's like a video game" - E.
-- "Now, that’s the kind of government transparency that I’m here for" - A.
-- "Love the concept!!" - C.

 ## Members